share this post

 Notes

-Freeze: slice the bread into 16 slices and freeze into a ziplock plastic bag or airtight container.
+Freeze: slice the bread into 16 slices and freeze in a freezer plastic bag or an airtight container.
 It is better to defrost on the bench-top the day before, then toast until hot and crispy.

-Fridge: store well up to 5 days in the fridge in an airtight container or ziplock bag.
+Fridge: store well up to 5 days in the fridge in an airtight container or freezer bag.
 I recommend you toast the bread slice for a few minutes in the toaster before serving.

 Flours swap: don’t replace any flour in this recipe for perfect results.